jcorbin/home/README.md

 - easily separate public vs private changes without much risk of leaking private details to Github

+# Git

+Much of my workflow as a programmer revolves around managing changes.
+As such, my [git config](.gitconfig) is one of the parts of my setup that I iterate on the most.
+The `[alias]` section is where most of the important parts are.

 # Basic Shell Setup: `.profile`, `.bashrc`, and `.zshrc`

 First off, I'm primarily a Zsh user, but also have to use bash on occasion.